 If you die and a balance remains in your Accounts (after application of the Plan's forfeiture rules), then your Spouse (or Domestic Partner) directs the investment of your Account(s).
-If you die with no surviving Spouse (or Domestic Partner), or if your Spouse (or Domestic Partner) later dies, and one or both of your Accounts remain available for your Dependent Children or Dependent Relatives.
-The Plan has established a hierarchy of who controls the Accounts from amongst your Dependent Children based on their ages.
-If no Dependent Children then oldest Dependent Relative controls the Accounts.
+If you die with no surviving Spouse (or Domestic Partner), or if your Spouse (or Domestic Partner) later dies, and one or both of your Accounts remain available for your Dependent Children or Dependent Relatives, then the Plan has established a hierarchy of who controls the Accounts from among your Dependent Children and Dependent Relatives.

 In the event of your death, your eligible surviving dependents can continue to use your Emeriti Health Accounts to pay health insurance premiums and qualified, out-of-pocket medical expenses that they incur.
 (Amounts remaining in the Accounts after they die or cease being eligible are forfeited back to the Plan.)
-See the section entitled EMERITI REIMBURSMENT BENEFIT: THE REIMBURSEMENT OF QUALIFIED MEDICAL EXPENSES.
+See the section entitled EMERITI REIMBURSEMENT BENEFIT: THE REIMBURSEMENT OF QUALIFIED MEDICAL EXPENSES.